-One of the new subtleties of Photos is how it treats exporting your pictures.
-There are two ways to get your images out of the Photos app, one that will give you a smaller file, and one that will preserve the higher resolution, original photo.
+One of the new subtleties of the Mac’s Photos app is how it treats exporting your pictures.
+There are two ways to get your images out of the Photos app.
+One will give you a smaller file; the other will preserve the higher resolution of the original photo.

 Here’s how to make sure you’re exporting your photos at the quality you want.

 You can drag and drop your pictures from the Photos app to the Desktop, or you can use the Export menu (in the File menu).

 If you use the menu, you’ll see two options when you select Export: “Export X Photos” and “Export Unmodified Original For X Photos,” where X is the number of images you’ve selected.

 The first option will net you a JPEG file, whether or not your original photo is in that format.
 It will also be more compressed, as the file size will generally be smaller than the original image.
 For example, I exported a screenshot I’d taken with my iPhone with this basic Export menu item, and the the file size shrank from a 3.8MB PNG to a 452KB JPEG.
 This is great if you need a smaller file size, but the image quality will suffer.